jbuc/obsidian-auto-note-mover/README.md

 ## Rules

 1. Enter the property you want to evaluate.
 Supported shortcuts include `tags`, `tag`, `title`, `name`, `folder`, and `path`.
 Any frontmatter key can also be referenced using either its bare name (`status`) or the explicit `frontmatter.` prefix (`frontmatter.status`).
-2. Provide the value to match.
-If the “Use regular expressions to check property values” toggle is enabled, the value is treated as a JavaScript regular expression; otherwise an exact (case-sensitive) comparison is used.
+2. Provide the exact value to match.
+Comparisons are case sensitive.
+3. (Optional) Specify a title pattern using a JavaScript regular expression if you want to move notes based on their name instead of a property value.
-3. Choose the destination folder for notes that satisfy the rule.
+4. Choose the destination folder for notes that satisfy the rule.
-4. The rules are checked from top to bottom.
+5. The rules are checked from top to bottom.
 The note is moved by the **first matching rule.**

 Tips:

 - Tags are automatically normalized so `#project` and `project` both match when you specify the `tags` property.
 - Frontmatter arrays (e.g., `status: [planning, drafting]`) are checked entry by entry, so matching either value moves the note.
+- Title patterns always use JavaScript regular expressions (e.g., `^Daily-\\d+$`).
+- Use the `title` or `name` property for exact matches; rely on the Title Pattern field when you need regex-based matching.
 - Use descriptive property names (e.g., `frontmatter.type`) to avoid confusion with similarly named fields in different contexts.

 ## Notice